The Last Sacrament of Christian Initiation

 Preparation for Confirmation at St. George is a two-year process that can begin as early as 9th grade.
 During these two years, students will attend specific Confirmation Preparation sessions on Wednesday evenings in the Fall.
 Students must also attend and be active in the St. George Youth Group, which utilizes the Life Teen program.
 Outside of Faith Formation, Confirmation students are expected to attend mass weekly, regularly receive the sacraments of Reconciliation and Eucharist, and actively participate in the life of the parish.
-They will also be expected to attend and participate in a retreat in both their first and second year of Confirmation preparation, a retreat to the Monastery with their Confirmation classes, and a Confirmation retreat during their second year.
+They will also be expected to attend and participate in a retreat in both their first and second year of Confirmation preparation and a Confirmation retreat during their second year.

-Any Catholic parishioner or Non-Catholic adult, 18 years of age or older, who wishes to learn more about Confirmation in the Catholic church is invited to participate in the Rite of Christian Initiation for Adults (RCIA) program.
-For more information, contact Deacon Ed Buckley.
+Any Catholic or Non-Catholic adult, 18 years of age or older, who wishes to learn more about Confirmation in the Catholic Church is invited to participate in the Rite of Christian Initiation for Adults (RCIA) program.
+For more information, please contact our RCIA Coordinator, Deacon Ed Buckley (DeaconBuckley@StGeorgeNewnan.org).

 Have you been asked to be a Godparent or Confirmation Sponsor?